Last updated on November 2, 2022

 Custodi Lich | Illustration by Bastien L. Deharme

 The history of this mechanic is a rather short and uneventful one.
 It first appeared in Conspiracy: Take The Crown.
 This was a set designed exclusively for draft and came out back in 2016.
-The set’s story follows Queen Marchesa rise to power after the assassination of Brago, King Eternal.
+The set’s story follows Queen Marchesa rising to power after the assassination of Brago, King Eternal.
 The set logo is Marchesa’s personal seal, a black rose.
-At the time of this set’s release, the Queen was the only legendary creature with monarch-related abilities and she was very explicitly the focus of the story.
+At the time of the set’s release, the Queen was the only legendary creature with monarch-related abilities and she was very explicitly the focus of the story.

 The second time this mechanic was printed was in Commander Legends in 2020.
 The set gave us our second legendary creature with monarch-related abilities, Jared Carthalion, True Heir.
 We also got a reprint of Queen Marchesa and several new cards that brought some good (and needed) support for the mechanic.